Shakespeare Squared: History

 Shakespeare Squared was co-founded in 2003 by Kim and Jay Kleeman.
 High school teachers themselves, the Kleemans decided to join their expertise in language and literature and math and science to offer comprehensive development services across all disciplines and media.
-While Jay stayed in the classroom, Kim continues to serve as the company's president and CEO.
+While Jay stayed in the classroom, Kim served as the company's president and CEO.

 Divisions

-While Shakespeare Squared has its roots in the educational publishing industry, the company expanded its services in 2008 with the launch of its digital media division, S2EO.
-S2EO provides content for a wide variety of industries in the business world.
-Their services include article writing, marketing materials, e-newsletters, social media, white papers, and web content and development.
+While Shakespeare Squared had its roots in the educational publishing industry, the company expanded its services in 2008 with the launch of its digital media division, S2EO.
+S2EO provided content for a wide variety of industries in the business world.
+Their services included article writing, marketing materials, e-newsletters, social media, white papers, and web content and development.

 Products

-Shakespeare Squared has created projects for CB Richard Ellis, Honor Flight Chicago, Houghton Mifflin, Hudson Highland Group, McGraw-Hill, McDougal Littell, Pearson Education, and Riverside Publishing, among others.
-Their products include children's books, teacher guides, student workbooks, and online universities.
-Samples of their work are:
+Shakespeare Squared created projects for CB Richard Ellis, Honor Flight Chicago, Houghton Mifflin, Hudson Highland Group, McGraw-Hill, McDougal Littell, Pearson Education, and Riverside Publishing, among others.
+Their products included children's books, teacher guides, student workbooks, and online universities.
+Samples of their work include: